Please note: This post contains affiliate links.

 Am I stepping on anyone’s toes, yet?

-I highlighted many things in Just Open the Door, but this one of two quotes that I starred and ear-marked:
+I highlighted many things in Just Open the Door, but this is one of two quotes that I starred and ear-marked:

 As women, our souls ache for an invitation to be included and welcomed.
 We possess a hidden longing for rooted relationships that journey through life with us.